-I was shocked when I learned how fast travel health insurance pays off.
+I was shocked when I had to experience for the first time how fast travel health insurance pays off.

 For years and years of extended travel, I didn’t even think about getting health insurance.
 Which doesn’t mean that I never got sick.
 I did.
 But I was roaming Europe, where everything was covered by my regular German health insurance.